Why American Savings Life

 American Savings Life: Security, Stability & Strength

-American Savings Life (ASL) was founded in 1954 (over 65 years ago) in Phoenix, Arizona.
-The company has been consistently profitable every year for well over the last 30 years, proving our ability to withstand even major economic recessions. years.
+American Savings Life (ASL) was founded in 1954 in Phoenix, Arizona.
+The company has been consistently profitable every year for decades, proving our ability to withstand even major economic recession years.

 American Savings Life's commitment to conservative, profitable investments provides its policyholders with exceptional security.

 Compare ASL's "Solvency Ratio" (assets-vs-liabilities) with some of the biggest insurance companies and you will see that our financial security, dollar-for-dollar, is unmatched!